Surbhi-Kohli/JSModulesAndWebpack/Webpack/2npmAndWebpack.md

   //package.json
   "seanLarkin":"webpack"
   "dev": "npm run seanLarkin -- --mode development" // --  pipes in the next  argument to the original command
+  //u are composing without the need to re-write a command

   ```
   no we will run